amberframework/docs/getting-started/Installation/configuration.md

 ### Setting the current environment

 Amber makes use of environment variable `AMBER_ENV` to set the current environment.
-By default the current environment is `development`.
+By default, the current environment is `development`.

 ### Configuring Amber